 A Checklist for Using Music in Film or other Audio-Video Content

-Are you a director or producer looking to use music for use in a movie, TV program, commercial, music video or other audio-visual content?
-If so, here’s what you need to do in order to do so legally:
+Are you a director or producer looking to use music in a movie, TV program, commercial, music video or other audio-visual content?
+If so, here’s what you need to know in order to do so legally: